cbworden/shake-doc/shakemap_archives.rst

 implementation and operations are provided in ref:`sec_regionals`).

-**Internationally**, USGS ShakeMap is installed and is operational in Italy, France, Portugal, Switzerland, New Zealand, Romania, Indonesia, Iran, Iceland and several other nations
+**Internationally**, USGS ShakeMap is installed and is operational in Italy, France, Portugal, Switzerland, New Zealand, Romania, Indonesia, Iran, Iceland, Panama, and several other nations
 (see :num:`Figure #international-shakemaps`).
-Several instances are in testing or operational mode in the Middle East (including Oman, Morocco, and the UAE; M.
-Franke, written comm., 2015).
-In addition, other ShakeMap installations are in testing in Latin America and the Caribbean (Chile, Costa Rica, Columbia, Mexico, Costa Rica), and in Southeast Asia (Malaysia and Korea).
-Discussions have taken place with several other interested countries.

-.. _figureinternational-shakemaps:
+.. _international-shakemaps:

 .. figure:: _static/International_shakemaps.*
    :width: 650px